Skip to main content

 • Year 1: Anniversary celebration planning

 Modern couples may compress visitation schedules due to work commitments, sometimes combining multiple visits into weekend gatherings.
-However, first parental visits remain priority with 89% compliance rates.
+However, first parental visits remain a priority for most families.

 Regional and Ethnic Variations